 The computer bios can be set to boot up from the CD drive or USB media where the recovery files are stored.
 The computer will then boot up to a menu offering various options to repair the Windows operating system.

 If a user does not have a recovery disk, they can create one from another computer, or download the files from the Microsoft website.
-A lack of knowledge of how to do this means many functioning computers are sent to IT recycling companies, or end up in landfill, because they will not boot up to the Windows operating system.
+A lack of knowledge of how to do this means many functioning computers are sent to IT recycling companies, or end up in landfills because they will not boot up to the Windows operating system.

 Eric Lundgren vs. Microsoft

 American entrepreneur Eric Lundgren owns a recycling company in Los Angeles, California that prevents harmful chemicals and toxic materials from ending up in landfill sites.
-To save computers who had a non-working operating system but were otherwise fine, he obtained his own recovery disks, which he intended to sell to computer users and repairers to save them downloading and making their own disks.
+To save computers that had a non-working operating system but were otherwise fine, he obtained his own recovery disks, which he intended to sell to computer users and repairers to save them downloading and making their own disks.
 He only wanted to charge a few cents for each disk to cover his costs.

 Microsoft heard about this and started a case against Lundgren on the grounds of conspiracy and copyright infringement.
 Though recovery files are free, Microsoft holds the copyright on them and argues that making multiple recovery disks infringes this.